Frequently asked questions about humane, in-home pet euthanasia and aftercare

 -

-It is about one hour long and the first 15 minutes or so is an opportunity to speak to Dr. Wood.
+It is about one hour long and the first 15 minutes or so is an opportunity to speak to our veterinarian.
 It’s a short discussion with quality-of-life assessment.
 The rest of the time is focused on your companion, and your family.
 Our goal is to make your companion’s final moments as peaceful and comfortable as possible while surrounded by loved ones.

 -